 Dry detection combing

 - Once the comb moves freely through the hair without dragging, switch to the louse detection comb.
-Comb the hair from the scalp to the end of the hair, combing each section of hair three to four times before moving on to the next section.
+Comb the hair from the scalp to the end of the hair, combing each section of hair 3-4 times before moving on to the next section.

-- Continue combing the hair, section by section, until the whole head of hair has been combed through.
+- Continue combing the hair, section by section, until the whole head has been combed through.

-If you discover head lice in your child's hair, check the rest of your family, and alert close friends and your child's school.
+If you discover head lice in your child's hair, you should check the rest of the family, alert close friends and inform your child's school.